VelociraptorCZE/MiniLazyload/README.md

 ##### From version 2.0.0 onwards

 Library selects no longer only images and iframes.
-I've made decision in order to make this library more flexible.
+I've made decision to make this library more flexible.

 Default selector: